ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/smartphones-and-mobile/android_opencv_facedetection/create-project.md

 ![click run](Figures/05.png)

-The application should start, and you should see the app running in an emulator - it will ask you for camera permissions.
+The application should start, and you should see the app running in an emulator.
+It will ask you for camera permissions.

 After ensuring that the application starts, you will next need to set up the application to run on an actual device in order to complete the face detection section.
 Follow [these steps](https://developer.android.com/studio/run/device).